danReynolds/nerdinator/README.md

 There are then 4 commands you can use:

-1. `nerdinator add Projects/nerdinator` scopes the tmuxinator configuration in the current directory to the Projects namespace and namespaces can be nested arbitrarily.
+1. `nerdinator add Projects/nerdinator`:

+scopes the tmuxinator configuration in the current directory to the Projects namespace and namespaces can be nested arbitrarily.

-2. `nerdinator start Projects` starts a tmux session for each configuration listed under the Projects namespace. `nerdinator start Projects/nerdinator` starts only the tmux session for the nerdinator configuration.
+2. `nerdinator start Projects`:

+starts a tmux session for each configuration listed under the Projects namespace.

+`nerdinator start Projects/nerdinator`:

+starts only the tmux session for the nerdinator configuration.

-3. `nerdinator remove Projects/nerdinator` removes nerdinator from the Projects namespace.
+3. `nerdinator remove Projects/nerdinator`:

+removes nerdinator from the Projects namespace.
 Similarly `nerdinator remove Projects` removes all under the namespace.

+4. `nerdinator list`:

-4. `nerdinator list` shows all the namespaces and their descendent configurations.
+shows all the namespaces and their descendent configurations.

 ## Development

 This project is actively under development and more features will be coming in the future.
+I really enjoyed how tmuxinator makes it easy to do complex things and this further level of indirection continues that spirit.

 ## Contributing